Zuraverse/GAIA/README.md

+# GAIA
-Welcome to the GAIA  repository, an open-source initiative to promote responsible AI and fuel the Regenerative Finance (ReFi) revolution.
+Welcome to GAIA, an open-source initiative to promote responsible AI and fuel the Regenerative Finance (ReFi) revolution.
 GAIA is an AI-powered agent designed to act as a resourceful, intelligent advocate for sustainability and innovation, spearheading the phenomenon we call RegenAIssance.

 This repository is part of our commitment to creating transparent, accountable, and impactful AI applications.
 By contributing to this project, you are helping to build the foundation of ethical AGI that empowers communities and fosters a greener planet.